travisby/hacknightsolutions/9-26-12/hard/problem.md

 A triangle word a word thats value is a triangle number.
 SKY happens to be a triangle word because 55 is the 10th triangle number.

-Write a function that takes in a string and returns true if it is a triangle word.[Source](http://bit.ly/MnToog)
+Write a function that takes in a string and returns true if it is a triangle word.
+[Source](http://bit.ly/MnToog)